 The writer grew up in genuine pork pie country.
 Stamford, Lincolnshire had four or five local pork butchers and they all offered their versions of the pie.
 Some people always bought their pork pies at Fancourt’s, while others swore that Nelson's pies were the best.
 Sadly, Nelson's is the only pork pie maker left, but it seems to be thriving.
 So, by default, it becomes the best producer.

 The need for accurate labelling might explain why the pie lady at a farmers’ market in Canada labels her product “Molten Melbury Pork Pies.”
-More likely it displays a loose grasp on the English language as she also has a “Stake and Kidney Pie” on offer.
+More likely, it displays a loose grasp of the English language as she also has a “Stake and Kidney Pie” on offer.

 Making a Pork Pie